MaybeSurya/SuryaModsRobo/README.md

     <a href="https://t.me/SuryaBotsSupport"> Support Chat </a>
 </p>

-# Tiana Bot
+# SuryaRobot
-#### Tiana is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.
+#### Surya Robo is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.
 <p align="center"><img src="https://telegra.ph/file/dbe37047e4c444452c5ef.jpg"></p>

 #### Tiana's features over other bots: